-The Florida Transportation Plan aims to create a state transportation network that is safe, secure, agile, resilient, quality, connected, efficient, and reliable.
+The Florida Transportation Plan aims to create a state transportation network that is safe, secure, agile, resilient, connected, efficient, and reliable.
 Together, these features provide Florida with affordable and convenient transportation choices, and they strengthen the state's economy, communities, and environment.

-FDOT plans and programs support the four Es of traffic safety: engineering, education, enforcement, and emergency.
-This active transportation plan provides key engineering support for District One, and its recommendations along with the decision tree will guide FDOT's efforts to encourage safe and accessible mobility.
+FDOT plans and programs support the four Es of traffic safety: engineering, education, enforcement, and emergency response.
+This active transportation plan provides key engineering support for District One, and its recommendations along with the Bicycle and Pedestrian Facility Decision Tree for District One Projects (page 63) will guide FDOT's efforts to provide universal accessibility to all Floridians.